 If you don’t know what premises liability is, you’re not alone.
 It’s a complicated sounding legal term, but the definition is fairly simple.
 Premises liability is a property owner’s legal responsibility to properly maintain that property for the safety of any customers or guests invited to visit.
 It doesn’t matter whether it’s a business or a private residence, all property owners have this responsibility.
 By law, there can be no hazards that could lead to serious injuries.

 There are a variety of injuries that fall into the category of premises liability.
-In our years of service, the premises liability attorneys at SMT Legal have just about seen it all.
+In our years of service, the experienced premises liability lawyers at SMT Legal have just about seen it all.
 We have the experience needed to fight back against negligent property owners and get you the compensation you deserve.
 Some of the most common types of premises liability accidents are:

 - Falls Caused by Slipping or Tripping: The majority of premises liability injuries are caused by trip and fall or slip and fall accidents.
 This is especially true on commercial property such as grocery and retail stores or doctor’s offices and hospitals.
 Falls that happen on private property are considered homeowners’ claims.
 In these cases, your lawyer will seek compensation from the homeowner’s insurance company instead of directly from the property owner themselves.

 - Accidents in Swimming Pools: While drownings and near-drownings are certainly terrible, the situation is sometimes avoidable.
 Swimming pools must be kept safe for anyone invited onto the property, whether they are located at a waterpark, hotel, or private residence.
 Even when you assume some risk in their use, you may be able to file a claim against the property owner if the pool or surrounding area is in a dangerous condition.

 - Bites From Aggressive Dogs: Dogs and other pets are seen as the property of their owners in the state of Pennsylvania.
 Putting customers, visitors, and guests in danger by allowing a vicious dog on the premises is considered a form of negligence.